Battle of the Eureka Stockade: Battle of the Eureka Stockade

 Rede planned to send the combined military police formation of 276 men under the command of Captain John Thomas to attack the Eureka Stockade when the rebel garrison was observed to be at a low watermark.
-The troopers planned their attack on the stockade at dawn on a Sunday – the Christian day of worship, which would be a complete surprise.
+The police and military had the element of surprise, timing their assault on the stockade for dawn on Sunday, the Christian Sabbath day of rest.
 The soldiers and police marched off in silence at around 3:30 am Sunday morning after the troopers had drunk the traditional tot of rum.
 The British commander used bugle calls to coordinate his forces.
-The 40th regiment was to provide covering fire from one end, with mounted police covering the flanks.
-Enemy contact began at approximately 150 yards as the two columns of regular infantry, and the contingent of foot police moved into position.
+The 40th Regiment was to provide covering fire from one end, with mounted police covering the flanks.
+Enemy contact began at approximately 150 yards as the two columns of regular infantry and the contingent of foot police moved into position.

 According to Gregory Blake, the fighting in Ballarat on 3 December 1854 was not one-sided and full of indiscriminate murder by the colonial forces.
-In his memoirs, one of Lalor's captains, John Lynch, mentions "some sharp shooting."
-For at least 10 minutes, the rebels offered stiff resistance, with ranged fire coming from the Eureka Stockade garrison such that Thomas's best formation, the 40th regiment, wavered and had to be rallied.
-Blake says this is "stark evidence of the effectiveness of the defender's fire."
+In his memoirs, one of Lalor's captains, John Lynch, mentions "some sharp shooting".
+For at least 10 minutes, the rebels offered stiff resistance, with ranged fire coming from the Eureka Stockade garrison such that Thomas's best formation, the 40th Regiment, wavered and had to be rallied.
+Blake says this is "stark evidence of the effectiveness of the defender's fire".

 Contradictory accounts as to which side fired the first shot

-Despite Lalor's insistence that his standing orders to all but the riflemen were to engage at a distance of fifteen feet and that "the military fired the first volley," it appears as if the first shots came from the Eureka Stockade garrison.
+Despite Lalor's insistence that his standing orders to all but the riflemen were to engage at a distance of fifteen feet and that "the military fired the first volley", it appears as if the first shots came from the Eureka Stockade garrison.

-It has been claimed that Harry de Longville, who was on picket duty when the early morning shootout started and fired the first shot that was possibly intended to be a warning that the government forces were approaching.
-John O'Neill serving with the 40th regiment later recalled:
+It has been claimed that Harry de Longville, who was on picket duty when the early morning shootout started, fired the first shot that was possibly intended to be a warning that the government forces were approaching.
+John O'Neill, serving with the 40th Regiment, later recalled:

-A magistrate by the name of Charles Hackett, said to have been generally well-liked by the miners in Ballarat, had accompanied Captain Thomas in the hopes of being able to read the riot act to the rebels; however, he had no time before the commencement of hostilities.
-He later gave sworn testimony that: "No shots were fired by the military or the police previous to shots being fired from the stockade."
+A magistrate by the name of Charles Hackett said to have been generally well-liked by the miners in Ballarat, had accompanied Captain Thomas in the hopes of being able to read the riot act to the rebels; however, he had no time before the commencement of hostilities.
+He later gave sworn testimony that: "No shots were fired by the military or the police previous to shots being fired from the stockade".

 Withers mentions an American rebel who claimed that:

-Withers also published an account of one of Lalor's captains who stated: "The first shot was fired from our party, and the military answered by a volley at 100 paces distance."
+Withers also published an account of one of Lalor's captains who stated: "The first shot was fired from our party, and the military answered by a volley at 100 paces distance".

-Lynch would recall the course of the battle, saying:
+Lynch recalled the course of the battle, saying:

 In the area where the first contact was made, Carboni mentions: